bFan logo with stylized swirl and figure in blue and black with trademark symbol.

 The Role of Multidisciplinary Care

-Regular follow-up and coordinated care are essential for monitoring disease activity, managing symptoms, and addressing psychosocial needs.
+Regular follow-up and coordinated care are essential for monitoring your disease, managing symptoms, and addressing any psychosocial issues.

 Advances in MS Diagnosis